 Principal Architect Mel Gawi

-Architeria submitted today the Planning Permit Application for The Reservoir Reflection project.
+Architeria submitted today the Planning Permit Application for The Plenty Residence (Reservoir Reflections) project.

 The Development comprises of 338 Apartments, Townhouses and Commercial Suites with Communal Spaces.

 This is a great achievement for Architeria and its proud team

 The received approval is for the construction of a 4 storey building over two basement levels comprising 36 apartments and 3 offices as follows: